 Drew Stafford (18GP 4-4-8) Wicked shot, streaky scorer, nice upgrade on right wing for this B’s team at little to no cost.
 His F-bombs also seemed to be picked up by NESN on ice mics more than any other player too.
 I like Stafford.
 I was hoping for more from him in his short time in Boston but I wasn’t disappointed or surprised by the results either.
 I’m not sure if he’ll be back next season (I’d guess no) but I don’t think the B’s should dismiss the idea yet.
 He was a B+ trade deadline acquisition with a B- return.

-Matt Beleskey (49GP 3-5-8) He’ll be packing his shit this summer.
-Some team (Arizona?) needing to hit the salary cap floor will take him.
+Matt Beleskey (49GP 3-5-8) You’d like to think he’ll be packing his shit this summer but who knows if some one will take his contract.
+Maybe some team (Arizona?) needing to hit the salary cap floor will.
+Vegas definitely won’t touch him.
 After coming off a career-high 37-point season in his Bruins debut last year Beleskey went completely the opposite way this season.
 Injuries slowed him, he continually chased the play, and there was little to no production to show for anything.
 I like Beleskey as a dude, seems like a great guy, but it’s not happening here.
 Pains me to give him an F but he’s the one that earned it.

 Noel Acciari (29GP 2-3-5) Limited action but I think everyone likes what they see here.
 A full-time fourth line role is begging to be filled by a guy like Acciari.
 He crushes everything that moves, brings a shitload of energy, and his pedigree from leading his Providence Friars to an NCAA Championship doesn’t hurt either.
 He’s a gamer.
 I think Acciari took some nice strides this season, highlighted by his post season efforts.
 He gets a solid B from me.